 Who should avoid cinnamon?

-Cinnamon is a safe flavoring for most people with diabetes.
-However, people with liver disease or who believe they are at risk from liver disease may need to avoid cinnamon, particularly in large amounts.
+However, people who have liver disease or believe they have a risk of developing liver disease may need to avoid cinnamon, particularly in large amounts.

-Some people are sensitive to this chemical and, if they take it in large doses, they can develop liver disease.
-People who already have liver disease are especially at risk.
+Some people are sensitive to this chemical and, if they take it in large doses, might develop liver disease.
+People who already have liver disease are especially at risk if they consume cinnamon.

-People should consider also using a Ceylon cinnamon supplement rather than the more readily available cassia cinnamon.
+People should also consider using a Ceylon cinnamon supplement rather than the more readily available cassia cinnamon.

 People taking another remedy should always consult their doctor first.
-Even natural remedies such as cinnamon can trigger negative interactions.
+Even natural remedies, such as cinnamon, can trigger negative interactions.